Meteor-Community-Packages/Meteor-CollectionFS/ADVANCED.md

       name: String, // as saved in this store, potentially changed by beforeWrite
       type: String, // as saved in this store, potentially changed by beforeWrite
       size: Number, // as saved in this store, in bytes, potentially changed by beforeWrite
+      createdAt: Date, // when first saved in this store
       updatedAt: Date // when last saved in this store }
   },